Bald Taper Fade Haircuts

 • Cool and comfortable – The fade keeps your scalp cooler, especially in warm weather.

-And if you want to explore how fades look with textured styles, check out the mid taper fade curly hair guide.
+And if you want to see how fades look with texture, check out our mid taper fade for curly hair guide.

 Things to Keep in Mind